dbsafe/dbsafe/README.md

 Initialization
 --------------
 The static method `Initialize` returns the DbSafeManager instance that is used during the test.
-One or more input files can be passed as parameters.
+One or more input files can be passed as parameters. <br>
 The method `SetConnectionString` passes the name of the connection string used by DbSafeManager.
+See the section [Connection String](#connection-string) for more options.

 The method `ExecuteScripts` can be used to clean the tables before the test data is loaded by the method `LoadTables`.

 ```csharp